-Policy controls only allow authorized users from the BlastShield protected network to access the
+Policy controls only allow authorized users from the BlastShield protected network to access the secure SaaS proxy

 Cloud and On-Premises Orchestration Platform

 BlastShield's cloud-based Orchestrator enables administrators to add or edit Users, Agents, Groups, Policies, Services, and Proxies.
 The Orchestrator can also integrate with identity management platforms such as Azure AD, Okta, Ping Identity, and SIEMs.